Iron cross gymastics exercise

 I will show you how to build up the iron cross the fastest and safest way possible, whether you want to do it in the gym, outside or in the gymnastic hall.

 The cross is a popular and highly advanced movement often seen by gymnasts.
-It looks damn cool and you've got to be extremely strong to master this movement.
+It looks cool and you've got to be strong to master this movement.

 So it's recommended to not jump up and just try the exercise for fun.
 It’s a lot about developing the muscle- and tendon strength/resistance by doing specific exercises.

-Now don’t worry.
-I’ve got a method for you to jump into the iron cross quite quickly.
 Getting the central nervous system used to the pattern of the iron cross is essential.
-In fact, this is backed up by science.
-So in order to learn how to iron cross, I’ve developed a step by step tutorial for you for the absolute beginner and those of you that are more advanced.
+So in order to learn how to perform the iron cross, I’ve developed a step by step tutorial for you for the beginner and those of you that are more advanced.

 This is something you can do in the gym, outside or in the gymnastic hall.
-That’s what makes it beautiful.
+That’s what makes it fun.
 I love the gym and also love gymnastics so that is the reason I combined it.
 Though this made it hard for me to exercise in the gym.
-I had to develop a method for myself to make it as easy as possible to do so.
-So here it is.
-Made as simple as possible for you.
-If you only have access to the gym and you want to master this movement, but feel like you can't; no excuse, you can do it in the gym.
-And it looks damn cool too if you are into the validation stuff.
-You will get a lot of compliments and heads turning at you so be prepared for that.
+I had to develop a method for myself to make it as easy as possible to do so and I want to share it with you.

 Iron cross rings: HOW TO PREPARE YOURSELF